'More fighters will test positive for clomifene'

 Benn faces Rodolfo Orozco in Florida on Saturday in his first fight since the lifting of a provisional ban imposed when he tested positive for clomifene.

-The 25-year-old, who has not fought since April 2022, said the fertility drug was consumed through food.
+The 26-year-old, who has not fought since April 2022, said the fertility drug was consumed through food.

 "There's no holes in the truth.
 There's nothing to hide," said Benn.